tavallaie/pgmq/CONTRIBUTING.md

 ## Releases

-PGMQ Postgres Extension releases are automated through two Github workflows; [Containers / Trunk packages](https://github.com/tembo-io/pgmq/blob/main/.github/workflows/extension_ci.ym), and [PGXN distribution](https://github.com/tembo-io/pgmq/blob/main/.github/workflows/pgxn-release.yml).
-To create a release:
+The PGMQ Postgres Extension is released as a bundle with Postgres (in a container) and as PGXN distribution.
+Both of these flows are managed in a [Github workflow](https://github.com/pgmq/pgmq/blob/main/.github/workflows/release.yml).
+To create a release,

-1. Update and commit the new valid [semver](https://semver.org/) version in [pgmq.control](https://github.com/tembo-io/pgmq/blob/main/pgmq-extension/pgmq.control).
+1. Update and commit the new valid [semver](https://semver.org/) version in [pgmq.control](https://github.com/pgmq/pgmq/blob/main/pgmq-extension/pgmq.control).
-2. Create a [Github release](https://github.com/tembo-io/pgmq/releases) using the extension's version for the `tag` and `title`.
+2. Create a [Github release](https://github.com/pgmq/pgmq/releases) using the extension's version for the `tag` and `title`.
 Auto-generate the release notes and/or add more relevant details as needed.

 ### Container Images

-Postgres images with PGMQ and all required dependencies are built and published to `quay.io/tembo-pg{PG_VERSION}-pgmq:{TAG}` for all supported Postgres versions and PGMQ releases.
+Postgres images with PGMQ and all required dependencies are built and published to `ghcr.io/pgmq/pg{PG_VERSION}-pgmq:{TAG}` for all supported Postgres versions and PGMQ releases.

 ### Extension Packages

-The required extension files are publish to and hosted at [pgt.dev](https://pgt.dev/extensions/pgmq) and [PGXN](https://pgxn.org/dist/pgmq/).
+The required extension files are publish to and hosted at [PGXN](https://pgxn.org/dist/pgmq/).

 ### Client SDKs

-See subdirectories for the [Rust](https://github.com/tembo-io/pgmq/tree/main/core) and [Python](https://github.com/tembo-io/pgmq/tree/main/tembo-pgmq-python) SDK release processes.
+See subdirectories for the [Rust](https://github.com/pgmq/pgmq/tree/main/core) and [Python](https://github.com/pgmq/pgmq/tree/main/tembo-pgmq-python) SDK release processes.